pkerspe/yii2-simple-cms/README.md

 			'languageManager' => simplecmsLanguageManager,
 			'renderTopMenuNavbar' => true, //boolean to indicate if a bootstrap navbar dropdown navigation (using CmsBootstrapNavbarWidget) should be rendered by the view.
 Set to false of you build your own navigation using one of the widgets provided by simplecms (e.g. CmsBootstrapNavbarWidget or CmsSitemapWidget)  (optional, default is true)
-			'htmlTitlePrefix' => '', //string to prepend to html title tag (optional, default is empty) 'htmlTitleSuffix' => '' //string to append to generated html title tag (optional, default is empt) ],
+			'htmlTitlePrefix' => '', //string to prepend to html title tag (optional, default is empty) 'htmlTitleSuffix' => '', //string to append to generated html title tag (optional, default is empt) 'cache' => 'cache' //NOTE: remove this line if you do not have a cache component configured.
+Caching will reduce the load on the server a lot when building page trees, so it is highly recommended to user a proper cache implementation like memcached etc.
 	    ],
+        'media_manager' => [
+            'class' => 'schallschlucker\simplecms\MediaManager',
+            'mediarepositoryPath' => '/var/www/virtualhosts/www.einzelpflegefachkraft.de/curassist-app/mediarepository/',
+        ],
+	],

-After the modules registered, you should be able to open the administration backend by calling the "simplecms_backend" route e.g. by calling:
+After the modules are registered, you should be able to open the administration backend by calling the "simplecms_backend" route e.g. by calling:

 http://yourserver/index.php?r=simplecms_backend